Chris Jamieson wins Fort Worth City Council District 10 special election

-Business owner Chris Jamieson narrowly leads former City Council district director Alicia Ortiz in the May 2 special election to replace outgoing District 10 council member Alan Blaylock.
+Business owner Chris Jamieson held a 75-vote lead over former City Council district director Alicia Ortiz in the May 2 special election to replace outgoing District 10 council member Alan Blaylock.

-Jamieson has 50.01% compared to 49.99% for Ortiz, according to early unofficial results from Tarrant, Denton and Wise Counties.
+Jamieson had 51.04% compared to 48.96% for Ortiz, according to unofficial results from Tarrant, Denton and Wise Counties.

 Blaylock, who joined the council in 2022 (replacing Ortiz’s former boss Cary Moon), is leaving the council to run for the Texas House District 93 seat.